vitest-dev/vitest/docs/api/vi.md

 :::

 ::: tip
-It is not possible to spy on a specific exported method in [Browser Mode](/guide/browser/).
+It is not possible to spy on exported methonds in [Browser Mode](/guide/browser/).
 Instead, you can spy on every exported method by calling `vi.mock("./file-path.js", { spy: true })`.
 This will mock every export but keep its implementation intact, allowing you to assert if the method was called correctly.

 ```ts
 import { calculator } from './src/calculator.ts'